Haratin: Western Sahara

 According to Human Rights Watch, Morocco alleges that slavery is widespread in the Sahrawi refugee camps run by the Polisario Front in southwestern Algeria; Polisario denies this and claims to have eradicated slavery through awareness campaigns.
-A 2009 investigative report by Human Rights Watch interviewed some dark-skinned Sahrawi people, who are a small minority in the camps; they stated that some "blacks" are "owned" by "whites" but this ownership is manifested only in "granting" marriage rights to girls.
+A 2009 investigative report by Human Rights Watch interviewed some dark-skinned Sahrawi people, who are a small minority in the camps; they stated that some "blacks" are "owned" by "whites", but this ownership is manifested only in "granting" marriage rights to girls.
 In other words, a dark-skinned girl must have an approval from her "master".
-Without this, the marriage can not be performed by a qadi.
+Without this, the marriage cannot be performed by a qadi.

 The report notes that Polisario claims to oppose any such discrimination, but raises questions about possible official collusion in, or indifference to, the practice.
 In addition, a case of an official document that grants freedom to a group of enslaved families has been found by HRW.
 The document in question dates as recently as 2007.
 The document was signed by a local judge or an official civil servant.
 Slavery is still engraved in memories due to historical and traditional reasons, and such cases are not as shocking as one might think to the society of the Sahrawi refugee camps.
 The Human Rights Watch concludes its chapter on slavery as follows, "In sum, credible sources testified to Human Rights Watch about vestiges of slavery that continue to affect the lives of a portion of the black minority in the Tindouf camps.
 The practices involve historical ties between families that involve certain rights and obligations that are not always clear.
 Being a slave does not necessarily preclude enjoying freedom of movement."